 Maintaining a proper water balance in the body is important to avoid dehydration or over-hydration (hyponatremia).
 The water concentration of the body is monitored by osmoreceptors in the hypothalamus, which detect the concentration of electrolytes in the extracellular fluid.
 The concentration of electrolytes in the blood rises when there is water loss caused by excessive perspiration, inadequate water intake, or low blood volume due to blood loss.
 An increase in blood electrolyte levels results in a neuronal signal being sent from the osmoreceptors in hypothalamic nuclei.
 The pituitary gland has two components: anterior and posterior.
 The anterior pituitary is composed of glandular cells that secrete protein hormones.
 The posterior pituitary is an extension of the hypothalamus.
 It is composed largely of neurons that are continuous with the hypothalamus.

 The hypothalamus produces a polypeptide hormone known as antidiuretic hormone (ADH), which is transported to and released from the posterior pituitary gland.
 The principal action of ADH is to regulate the amount of water excreted by the kidneys.
 As ADH (which is also known as vasopressin) causes direct water reabsorption from the kidney tubules, salts and wastes are concentrated in what will eventually be excreted as urine.
 The hypothalamus controls the mechanisms of ADH secretion, either by regulating blood volume or the concentration of water in the blood.
-Dehydration or physiological stress can cause an increase of osmolarity above 300 mOsm/L, which in turn, raises ADH secretion and water will be retained, causing an increase in blood pressure.
+Dehydration or physiological stress can cause an increase of osmolarity above 300 mOsm/L, which in turn, raises ADH secretion and causes water to be retained, causing an increase in blood pressure.
 ADH travels in the bloodstream to the kidneys.
 Once at the kidneys, ADH changes the kidneys to become more permeable to water by temporarily inserting water channels, aquaporins, into the kidney tubules.
 Water moves out of the kidney tubules through the aquaporins, reducing urine volume.
 The water is reabsorbed into the capillaries lowering blood osmolarity back toward normal.
 As blood osmolarity decreases, a negative feedback mechanism reduces osmoreceptor activity in the hypothalamus, and ADH secretion is reduced.
 ADH release can be reduced by certain substances, including alcohol, which can cause increased urine production and dehydration.

 Chronic underproduction of ADH or a mutation in the ADH receptor results in diabetes insipidus.
 If the posterior pituitary does not release enough ADH, water cannot be retained by the kidneys and is lost as urine.
 This causes increased thirst, but water taken in is lost again and must be continually consumed.
 If the condition is not severe, dehydration may not occur, but severe cases can lead to electrolyte imbalances due to dehydration.